 Definitely one of the highlights of 2018 for me will be Thornlie Primary’s bushcraft week.
 Me, Kenny Noble and Jean Ewen spent three days last week running a range of bushcraft activities for the entire school, working with three classes a day.
 We had so much fun creating, building, cooking, learning, playing and sharing…. with natural materials like hazel, cleavers, birch bark, willow and clay.
-We made play-dough forest animals, an iron age round house from willow, friendship braclets from raffia, pottery bowls from squidgy clay and tug-of-war rope from cleavers.
+We made play-dough forest animals, an iron age round house from willow, friendship bracelets from raffia, pottery bowls from squidgy clay and tug-of-war rope from cleavers.
 We cooked and ate bread buns with chocolate spread, mountains of popcorn, cakes in orange rinds and toasted marshmallows.
-The children worked together with patience and kindness, they were attentive eager learners, they bubbled with enthusiasim and excitment and were always helpful and respectful.
+The children worked together with patience and kindness, they were attentive eager learners, they bubbled with enthusiasm and excitement and were always helpful and respectful.

 I have been fortunate to work with Thornlie Primary School in Wishaw for a year now, running some bushcraft training for teachers and activity sessions for the children, at the school and at Wiston Lodge.
 It is a pretty wonderful school: with teachers and staff that foster a happy, nurturing, stimulating learning environment for the children and provide learning experiences that are inspiring and enduring.